 Our shipping labels and life UNpacked stickers are made from 100% post-consumer content and are both biodegradable and compostable.

 Our packing tape is made from renewable resources and is biodegradable.

 - life UNpacked logo stickers

 - Paper wrap and sticker around shampoo bar refill

 - Paper wrap and sticker around soap refill

 - Paper wrap and sticker around shave bar refill

 - Bag from tooth powder refill

-- Bag from corn floss refill
+- Bag from corn or bamboo floss refill

 - Any paper padding in your life UNpacked box